 Showing articles tagged with "contributions".
 Show all posts.

-The Southern Sustainable Agriculture Workgroup (Southern SAWG) and Farm Credit are now recruiting for the 2015 Southern SAWG Social Media Corps.
-This unique opportunity allows students to gain real-world experience in developing their social media and communications skills.
-Apply now!
+The National Agri-Marketing Association and Farm Credit are looking for a few good agricultural communications students to join the 2015 Agri-Marketing Conference Social Media Corps.
+This unique opportunity allows students to gain real-world experience in developing their social media communications skills.
 Read More